• HOME

 Ask before photographing people

 You might be eager to get all those photos of people in their local dresses doing their local customs.
-However, it is to remember that they are people.
+However, it’s important to remember that they are people.
 Just like you and me.

 When it comes to photographing children, make sure you always get consent from a parent or other grown-up family member.